-ComReg has brought cases in the Dublin District Court against eir, Vodafone and Yourtel in recent years.
-In June 2018, eir plead guilty to 10 offences in relation to overcharging customers and paid a total of €23,500.
-Vodafone had the Probation Act applied to it on condition that it donate €7,500 to charity and Vodafone agreed to make a contribution to ComReg's costs in the amount of €15,000, and Yourtel pled guilty to failing to comply with statutory request for information and was required to make a payment towards ComReg's costs (the Yourtel case related to an overcharging complaint).
-Following a further investigation, ComReg, as of February 2019, applied for and received a restraining order in relation to Yourtel and overcharging of customers (as Yourtel had 89 prior convictions for such an offence).
-ComReg has recently issued a number of notifications of non-compliance; some examples are given below.
+ComReg has brought cases in the Dublin District Court against eir, Vodafone Ireland and Yourtel in recent years.
+In June 2018, eir plead guilty to 10 offences concerning overcharging customers and paid a total of €23,500.
+Vodafone Ireland had the Probation Act applied to it on condition that it donates €7,500 to charity and Vodafone Ireland agreed to contribute to ComReg's costs of €15,000, and Yourtel pled guilty to failing to comply with a statutory request for information and was required to make a payment towards ComReg's costs (the Yourtel case related to an overcharging complaint).
+Following a further investigation, ComReg, as of February 2019, applied for, and received, a restraining order concerning Yourtel and the overcharging of customers (as Yourtel had 89 prior convictions for such an offence).

-In November 2018, ComReg announced Formal Dispute Resolution Procedures for End-Users of Electronic Communication Services and Networks, introducing structures and timelines for disputes in relation to any regulations under which ComReg has the power to resolve disputes.
+In November 2018, ComReg announced Formal Dispute Resolution Procedures for End-Users of Electronic Communication Services and Networks, introducing structures and timelines for disputes concerning any regulations under which ComReg has the power to resolve disputes.
 These measures entered into force in September 2019.
-Formal Dispute Resolution Procedures apply to issues for end users of mobile phone, home phone and broadband whose complaints have been unresolved for 40 working days or more after lodging a complaint with your service provider.
-ComReg will adjudicate on the dispute once the end user has applied for the service.
+Formal Dispute Resolution Procedures apply to issues for end users of mobile phone, home phone and broadband whose complaints have been unresolved for 40 working days or more after lodging a complaint with a service provider.
+ComReg will adjudicate the dispute once the end user has applied for the service.
 The application procedure is set out in greater detail in Annex 2 of ComReg document 18/104.